joshgoebel/keyszer/README.md

 - better debugging tools
   - configurable `EMERGENCY EJECT` hotkey
   - configurable `DIAGNOSTIC` hotkey
-- fully supports running as non-privleged user (using `root` is now deprecated)
+- fully supports running as semi-privleged user (using `root` is now deprecated)
-- adds `Command` and `Cmd` aliases for Super/Meta
+- adds `Meta`, Command` and `Cmd` aliases for Super/Meta modifier
-- supports custom modifiers via `add_modifier`, such as `Hyper`
+- supports custom modifiers via `add_modifier` (such as `Hyper`)
-- supports `Fn` as a modifier (on hardware where it works)
+- supports `Fn` as a potential modifier (on hardware where it works)
-- `bind` helper supports persistent holds for Mac OS style Cmd-tab, etc.
+- adds `bind` helper to support persistent holds across multiple combos
+  - most frequently used for persistent Mac OS style `Cmd-tab` app switcher panels
-- adds checking config file for issues with --check
+- adds `--check` for checking the config file for issues
-- adds `wm_name` conditionals (open PR)
+- adds `wm_name` context for all conditionals (PR #40)
-- adds `device_name` for all conditionals (including keymaps)
+- adds `device_name` context for all conditionals (including keymaps)
-- (fix) `xmodmap` cannot be used until some keys are pressed on the output
+- (fix) `xmodmap` cannot be used until some keys are first pressed on the emulated output
-- (fix) ability to avoid unintentional Alt/Super mis-triggers in many setups
+- (fix) ability to avoid unintentional Alt/Super false keypresses in many setups
 - (fix) fixes multi-combo nested keymaps (vs Kinto's xkeysnail)
-- (fix) properly cleans up `uinput` pressed keys before termination
+- (fix) properly cleans up pressed keys before termination

 ---